TradeControl/tradecontrol.github.io/tutorials/services.md

 ### Transfers

-Selecting Transfers from the Work Flow tree will open the Transfers tab.
+Selecting Transfers from the Workflow menu will open the Transfers tab.
 This feature enables money to be transferred from one business bank account to another.
 The [basic setup]({{ site.url }}/tutorials/installing-sqlnode#basic-setup) has a current account and a reserve account and payments in can be created by selecting the receiving account and selecting 'Transfer Receipt' as the Cash Code.
 Payments out use the Cash Code 'Account Payment'.
 TC recognises the polarity of these Cash Codes, so if the amount